 Common Causes of the “Bad Value for Restricted Picklist Field” Error

-1. Value Not on The Approved List
+1. Value Not on the Approved List

 2. Case Sensitivity Issues

-3. Record Type restrictions
+3. Record Type Restrictions

 4. Dependent Picklist Conflicts

-5 Steps to Fix "Bad Value for Restricted Picklist Field" Errors
+How to Fix Bad Value for Restricted Picklist Field in Salesforce

-• Salesforce UI: Error messages typically display the field label with the invalid value.
+- Salesforce UI: error messages typically display the field label with the invalid value.

-• Data Loader: Review the error log file after a failed import.
+- Data Loader: review the error log file after a failed import.
 It lists the records that failed and the fields with invalid values, using the API name rather than the field label.

 After locating the problematic field, verify the allowed values.

-Go to: Setup → Object Manager → [Object Name] → Fields & Relationships, then click on the field name from step one.
+Go to Setup → Object Manager → [Object Name] → Fields & Relationships, then click the field name from step one.
+On the field definition page, scroll to the Values section to view every approved option.

-Pay close attention to the "Restrict picklist to the values defined in the value set" checkbox.
-If checked, Salesforce strictly enforces these predefined values and rejects anything not listed.
+Pay close attention to the “Restrict picklist to the values defined in the value set” checkbox.
+If it’s checked, Salesforce strictly enforces these predefined values and rejects anything not listed.
+Compare your import file or API payload against this approved list, checking for exact matches including capitalization and spacing.

 Record types can complicate troubleshooting by making certain values available only in specific contexts.

+To find what values are allowed, go to Setup → Object Manager → [Object Name] → Record Types, then select the record type assigned to the records causing errors.
 In the record type configuration, scroll to the Picklist Values section and find your problematic field.
-Here you'll see which values are available for this specific record type.
-A value might exist in the global definition but not be available for the record type you're using.
+A value might exist in the global definition but not be available for the record type you’re using.

 To determine which record type is assigned to your failing records, check the Record Type field in your import data or API payload.
 If no record type is specified, Salesforce uses the default record type for the user performing the operation.